Who is Scout?

 That life has led me here, to where I could create WordTrails

-There are two more pieces to the story, two traumas that happened early, before I had any way to hold or process them, which together formed a determination to find a way to do better than has been done so far.
+Here are two more pieces to the story, two things that happened early, before I had any way to hold or process them, which together formed a determination to find a way to do things better than had been done before.

-One of those was also when I was eight, in the year 1963.
+Hiding under my desk.
+When I was eight, in the year 1963, a thing happened.
 I have a full body memory of this moment.

 There I was, hiding under my desk, looking out at the teacher as the final sounds of the air raid drill siren died away.
 I was not a stupid child, and I was not scared.
-I was a lot of other things – but I don’t think I was scared.
+I think I was probably too shocked to be scared.

 I don’t know how old I was – pretty darn small.
 Barely verbal, I think.
 My dad came into the room, saw me, and lost it.
 Where did you get those quarters?
 Still feeling safe and happy, oblivious to any danger, I answered, Mom’s purse.